-Known for its sugary white sandy beaches and turquoise waters, Panama City Beach has rapidly grown from a quiet beachside military town to spring break partyland and finally a family-friendly destination.
+Known for its sugary white sandy beaches and turquoise waters, Panama City Beach has rapidly grown from a quiet beachside military town to spring break partyland and, finally, a family-friendly destination.
 You probably already knew Panama City Beach could keep the kids entertained with activities from go-karting to boogie boarding.

 It’s beautiful.
 According to the CVB website, “Panama City Beach’s legendary pure white sand resulted from quartz crystals washing down from the Appalachian Mountains centuries ago.
-Along their journey, the crystals were bleached, ground, smoothed and polished until the surf of the Gulf of Mexico deposited these millions of grains of sand on the shoreline.”
+Along their journey, the crystals were bleached, ground, smoothed, and polished until the Gulf of Mexico surfed these millions of grains of sand on the shoreline.”

 Weather in Panama City Beach

-Planning your trip to Panama City Beach around the weather is a wise move, but shouldn’t keep you from visiting even during cold months.
-Each season has its pros and cons with plenty of alternatives for fun beyond the beach.
-Here’s what’s going on that you won’t want to miss.
+Planning your trip around the weather is wise, but keep the climate from deterring you from visiting, even during the colder months.
+Each season has its unique appeal and opportunities for fun beyond the beach.
+Here’s what you can expect:

-Fun Panama City Beach Activities for Little Ones & Big Ones
+Panama City Beach Activities for All Ages

 During summer months, set up the family alongside 27 miles of famous, pristine shoreline and let the vacation begin.
-My 7-month-old was more interested in eating fistfuls of beach than really playing in it, but dipping his toes into the water kept him fascinated while we tried to release the sandy bounty from his hand.
+My 7-month-old was more interested in eating fistfuls of beach than playing in it, but dipping his toes into the water kept him fascinated while we tried to release the sandy bounty from his hand.

 When your kids hit beach fatigue, take active children to Shipwreck Island Waterpark for a wonderland to splash, run and have fun in.
 Little kids have their own spot at Tadpole Hole full of slides, tubes and swings.
 Older visitors prefer the White Knuckle River, a 660-foot family tube ride, the Great Ship Wreck and the Zoom Flume.
 Save time waiting in line by purchasing advance tickets with the waterpark’s online ticketing service.